Course ObjectiveIn order to successfully complete this course, the student needs to

 secondary literature on those texts; formulating their own questions on

 and analyses of the material.

-trace the development of aesthetics from Plato down to the late ancient
+development of aesthetics from Plato down to the late ancient

 commentators, and study the entrenchment of beauty and truth in ideas